e-n-f/ridership-model/README.md

 Diridon | 5989
 Santa Clara | 4984

-The model predicts ridership of existing stations with a geometric standard deviation of 1.49, meaning we can be 95% confident that the ridership will not be lower than 45% of this prediction or greater than 222% of it.
+The model predicts ridership of existing stations with a geometric standard deviation of 1.5, meaning we can be 95% confident that the ridership will not be lower than 44% of this prediction or greater than 225% of it.

-I consider it fairly unlikely (1.5 standard deviations out) that the three stations of the Berryessa Extension will have 23,000 riders per day at opening [as predicted](http://www.vta.org/bart/faq).
+I consider it somewhat unlikely (1 standard deviation out) that the three stations of the Berryessa Extension will have 23,000 riders per day at opening [as predicted](http://www.vta.org/bart/faq).
 I predict 4369 when Warm Springs alone opens, and 15,539 for the three stations together.
 Maybe by 23,000 they mean both entries and exits, which wouldn't be far off.

 The 55,000 [projected daily riders](http://vtaorgcontent.s3-us-west-1.amazonaws.com/Site_Content/BARTPhase2-ScopingPresentation-50212.pdf)
-of the remaning 4 stations is slightly more unlikely, 2.6 standard deviations away.
+of the remaning 4 stations is more unlikely, 2 standard deviations above my prediction.
 Again, maybe they really mean both entries and exits, in which case it's only a little high.